By Nancy Baker

 The more time they spend outdoors, the more comfortable your kids become with nature.
 The last thing you need is for your kids to fear the forest rather than develop a healthy love and respect for it.

-It is easy to take nature for granted when home all the time, but when your kids get to spend a long day outdoors, with a beautiful campfire, a marshmallow on a stick, a hot dinner in a single pot, and a dry sleeping bed, it will help them appreciate the small things.
+It is easy to take nature for granted when home all the time, but when your kids get to spend a long day outdoors, with a beautiful campfire, a marshmallow on a stick, a hot dinner in a single pot, and a dry sleeping bed, never forgetting a rain jacket for an eventual change of weather, but all this will help them appreciate the small things.